cicyinc/yichuchen-portfolio/dataviz3and4.md

 ![1](1.png)

 **Background:**
 I found this original visualization in the [Digital media trends survey, 14th edition](https://www2.deloitte.com/us/en/insights/industry/technology/digital-media-trends-consumption-habits-survey/summary.html) on [Deloitte Insight](https://www2.deloitte.com/us/en/insights.html).
 The article presents the change of consumer preference on paid media subscriptions before and since COVID-19 based on their pre-COVID-19 and COVID-19 survey.
 The visualization intends to showcase that U.S. consumers prefer cheaper, ad-supported streaming video options both before and since the pandemic, while there is also a small increase in ad-supported streaming video options since the lockdown.
-I selected this visualization because I found there are many improvements could be made to increase the overall clarity of the visualization.
+As a student in the entertainment industry program who read media-related articles daily, I found this particular visualization to be a perfect example to work with since I could apply the knowledge I learned in this class in the industry that I am pursuing.
+I selected this visualization because I found that there are many improvements that could be made to increase the overall clarity of the visualization.

 ## Critique